diskoverdata/diskover-community/README.md

 Diskover runs on Linux, macOS and Windows 10 and is written in Python.
 Diskover's web app, diskover-web, is written in PHP, Javascript, HTML5, and CSS.

+The Diskover Community Edition is free to use for an unlimited time—no license keys required.
+It is the perfect solution for home use, and try out Diskover, and start understanding your data.
+Diskover also offers [annual solutions](https://diskoverdata.com/solutions/) for corporations, unlocking powerful additional core and industry-specific features.

 ## Diskover Interface

 <p align="left">